Kether180/conscientia.app/README.md

 - Create a seperate Node.JS, MongoDB application to handle the BackEnd
 - Serve your Blog Posts thourgh a REST Api with JSON.

-### Bonus 3:

-- With the path `/new` a blog post form is shown, where a new blog post can be added.
-- On submit, the new blog post is sent and stored to the backend.
-- The form is cleared after adding a new blog post and the user gets directed to the Dashboard, again.

 ### Bonus 5.
 Authentication / Login